What Triggers Narcissistic Rage? What Happens During It?

 They will try to control their spouse, children, coworkers, friends, and even neighbors.

-If they sense there they are about to lose control over their people, or already have lost their control, they will try hard to re-establish control over something or someone in their life.
+If they sense they are about to lose control over their people, or already have lost their control, they will try hard to reestablish control over something or someone in their life.

-But if they were to fail, their inability to regain control leads to narcissistic rage.
+But if they were to fail, their inability to regain control would lead to narcissistic rage.

 8. When they face a loss, failure, or setback.